 Software requirements mainly share out with defining the software resource requirements that need to be installed on a computer to provide optimal functioning of a particular application.
 Therse conditions are not included in the software installation package and need to be installed separately.

-In order to use Multi Language Calender And DairyMulti Language Calender and Dairythe following are the prerequisties,
+In order to use Multi Language Calender And Dairy the following are the prerequisties,

 Operating System – Windows 7 and above